Wow, thanks for making it this far. Either you think Kinetic might be able to help your company or you find the site somewhat entertaining so far.

 We have humble beginnings.

-Before the fancy digs on Morris Avenue, Kinetic was incubated at Jay’s apartment in Inverness.
+Before the fancy digs on Morris Avenue, Kinetic was incubated at Jay’s apartment in the Inverness area of Birmingham.
 Staff during those good ‘ol days were encouraged to bring back something for the crew if they ventured across Highway 280 to Taco Bell.

 We love non-profits.